musulton/me/README.md

 ### Glad to see you here!
-I'm a software engineer and trainer who is passionate and always curious about technology, and very happy to share knowledge and experience.
-Experienced as frontend engineer using ReactJs and React Native for Android and IOS platform.
+I'm a software engineer, always curious about technology.
+Experienced as frontend engineer and trainer.

-With the knowledge and experience that I have, I am currently guiding, training and equipping students with coding knowledge at the training ground / bootcamp so that they are ready and mature to enter the world of work.
+I've trained students in order to be ready to enter the world of work.

 <br/>